North Park Primary School

 experience;

-• Develop a wider understanding of different cultures – school holds a Multicultural week every year
+• Develop a wider understanding of different cultures

 • Use collective worship to reflect on a range of faiths and beliefs